Avant-Garde Art \ Franco Casavola \ Futurlieder [LTMCD 2454]

 25. Gioielleria Notturna 2

-Available on CD and download.
+Available on CD and digital download.
 Cover art based on a 1932 design by Fortunato Depero.

-Pianist Daniele Lombardi was born in Florence, Italy.
-Since 1969 he has established an international reputation both with his own compositions, and with an avant-garde repertoire exploring Futurism and other modernist works.
-His collection Musica Futurista won an Italian Recording Critics Award in 1987, and he directed the tri-monthly contemporary music magazine La Musica.
-When not writing and performing, he teaches piano at the Conservatoire G. Verdi in Milan.
+Daniele Lombardi was born in Florence, Italy.
+Since 1969 he has established an international reputation both through his own compositions, and with an avant-garde repertoire exploring Futurism and other modernist works.
+His collection Musica Futurista won an Italian Recording Critics Award in 1987, and he has edited the tri-monthly contemporary music magazine La Musica.
+When not writing and performing he teaches piano at the Conservatoire G. Verdi in Milan.

 In a letter dated 1 October 1922, Filippo Tommaso Marinetti wrote to inform composer Franco Casavola that: "I've listened to Tankas, Quatrain, Gioielleria Notturna, Leila and Muoio di sete on the piano.
 They reveal to me a strong and original musical genius.
 We Futurists would be pleased if you would join our fight against obsolete ideas."